NCF94/NicholasWard_T1A2/readme.md

 This is my portfolio webiste for displaying my technical skills that I have learnt so far at Coder Academy.
 I am currently still developing the website, so I will keep updating this readme in regards to change/updates I make.
 Since  this is my first website, I decided to keep the design simple.
 As I learn new technologies, I plan to update this website accordingly.
 The targeted audience for this webisite is potential employers.

+## Tech Stack

+Here is a list of the different technologies used to develop and deploy my website.

+ - HTML
+ - CSS
+ - SCSS
+ - Markdown
+ - Netlify
+ - VS Code

 ## Components

 ### Header